Honor Guard Battalion (Croatia)

-Honor Guard Battalion (Počasno-zaštitna bojna) is a military unit of Armed Forces of the Republic of Croatia that performs protocol tasks for the needs of top-level state and military officials, as well as tasks related to the protection and security of the Commander-in-Chief (President of the Republic of Croatia).
+Honor Guard Battalion (Počasno-zaštitna bojna) is a military unit of the Armed Forces of the Republic of Croatia that performs protocol tasks for the needs of top-level state and military officials, as well as tasks related to the protection and security of the Commander-in-Chief (President of the Republic of Croatia).
 It consists of up to 300 members, all being professionals.
-The unit is under direct command of the General Staff of the Armed Forces of the Republic of Croatia.
+The unit is under direct command of the General Staff of the Armed Forces.